real-time analytics, gaming, event streaming, kafka, flink

 A typical multiplayer game generates diverse event types across multiple dimensions:

 Player Actions: Every button press, movement, ability use, and combat interaction generates an event.
-A single player in a fast-paced shooter might generate 100-500 events per minute.
-Multiply this by millions of concurrent players, and the data volume becomes substantial.
+A single player in a fast-paced shooter might generate 100-500 events per minute during active gameplay.
+To put this in perspective: a popular game with 1 million concurrent players could generate 1.7 million to 8.3 million events per minute (28,000-139,000 events per second) from player actions alone.

 Game State Events: Level completions, quest progress, achievement unlocks, and inventory changes represent higher-level game state.
 These events are less frequent but carry important context about player progression and engagement.